iamklaus01/select_candidates_api/README.md

 ### Usage

-$ Activate your environment if you're using one
+- Activate your environment if you're using one
-$ uvicorn main:app --reload
+- Run command `uvicorn main:app --reload`
-$ Go to http://127.0.0.1:8000/docs for interact with the api without frontend side
+- Go to http://127.0.0.1:8000/docs for interact with the api without frontend side
-$

 ### License